 A historical evidence under the French colonization

-Its position was formerly a wetland areas belong to two villages, Thach Tan and Tay Luong.
+Its position was formerly a wetland area belong to two villages, Thach Tan and Tay Luong.
 Thus, the construction is a strenuous work.
-Under technical supervision of two famous architect Harley, Broyer and many comments of others architects, the work still demanded a huge workforce and materials.
+Under technical supervision of two famous architects Harley, Broyer and many comments of others architects, the work still demanded a huge workforce and materials.
 300 workers were working continuously.
 They used 35,000 bamboo poles and concrete blocks of 0,9m thick.
 Besides, 12,000m3 of materials with 600 tons of iron and steel on the total area of 2600m2 are amazing figures for any construction.